Mia Zapata: Murder and investigation

-Around 2 a.m. on July 7, 1993, Zapata left the Comet Tavern in the Capitol Hill area of Seattle.
+Shortly after 2:00 a.m. on July 7, 1993, Zapata left the Comet Tavern, a dive bar in Capitol Hill that was a popular hangout for the Seattle music community.
 She stayed at a studio space in the basement of an apartment building located a block away, and briefly visited a friend who lived on the second floor.
 This was the last time Zapata was seen alive.
 She may have walked a few blocks west, or north to a friend's apartment, or may have decided to take the long walk south to her home.

-Zapata's body was discovered near the intersection of 24th Avenue South and South Washington Street at around 3:30 a.m, located in Seattle's Central District.
-She had been beaten, raped, and strangled.
-It is believed she encountered her attacker shortly after 2:15 a.m.
+Her body was discovered at 3:20 a.m. near the intersection of 24th Avenue South and South Washington Street.
+Zapata had been beaten, raped, and strangled, and it is believed she encountered her attacker shortly after 2:15 a.m.
 Her body was not initially identified as she had no identification on her when she was found.
 An episode of the cable television show Forensic Files revealed that she was identified after the medical examiner, who was a fan of the Gits and had been to their concerts, recognized her.
 According to the medical examiner, if she had not been strangled, she would have died from the internal injuries suffered from the beating.
 According to court documents, an autopsy found evidence of a struggle in which Zapata suffered blunt impact to her abdomen and a lacerated liver.

-Zapata is interred at Cave Hill Cemetery in her hometown of Louisville.
-The Seattle music community, including its most famous bands – Nirvana, Pearl Jam, and Soundgarden – helped raise $70,000 to hire a private investigator for three years.
-The funds dried up without any major breaks in the case, but the investigator, Leigh Hearon, continued to investigate on her own time.
+The Seattle Police Department initially focused their investigation on Zapata's circle of friends, believing that her murderer must have been someone she knew.
+Frustrated by the lack of progress in solving the case, the surviving members of the Gits, the Seattle music community, including some of its most famous bands such as Nirvana, Pearl Jam, and Soundgarden, helped raise $70,000 generated from benefit concerts and record sales, as well as their own money.
+They hired private investigator Leigh Hearon to supplement the police department's investigation.
+The funds dried up without any major breaks in the case, but Hearon continued to investigate on her own time.
+In 1996, the case gained national attention on an episode of Unsolved Mysteries, and was later highlighted on several television programs, including A&E's American Justice, Cold Case Files, City Confidential, CBS's 48 Hours, FOX's America's Most Wanted, and TruTV's Forensic Files.
 In 1998, after five years of investigation, Seattle police detective Dale Tallman said: "We're no closer to solving the case than we were right after the murder."